Altgeld Gardens Homes

 Altgeld Gardens Homes is a Chicago Housing Authority (CHA) public housing project on the far south side of Chicago, Illinois, United States, on the border of Chicago and Riverdale, Illinois.
-The residents are 97% African-American according to the 2000 United States Census.
+According to the 2000 United States census, 97% of the residents are African-American.
 Built between 1944 and 1945 with 1,498 units, the development consists primarily of two-story row houses spread over 190 acre.

 History

 Altgeld Gardens was built by the Department of Housing and Urban Development to satisfy the need for improved housing for African American veterans returning from World War II.
 In 1956, the project was transferred to the Chicago Housing Authority.
 Located in an industrial area on Chicago's far South side, Altgeld was named after John Peter Altgeld, an Illinois governor in the 1890s.
 As one of the first public housing developments ever built in the United States, it is eligible to be listed in the National Register of Historic Places.

 In the early 21st century, 3,400 residents live in the Altgeld / Murray complex.
 This complex includes public schools within its borders, and the Housing Authority has maintenance staff, on-site social services, and medical facilities for residents.
 Altgeld Gardens' northern boundary is 130th Street, its southern boundary is 134th Street, the eastern boundary is the campus of George Washington Carver Military Academy (formerly known as George Washington Carver Area High School) a public 4-year public high school and the Beaubien Woods Forest Preserve of Cook County.

 Altgeld Gardens is regarded as the birthplace of the environmental justice movement.